freewind-demos/ts-node-import-json-file-issue-demo/README.md

 Update
 ------

-Fix: add `"resolveJsonModule": true` to `tsconfig.json`, `ts-node` will work fine.
+If we use typescript 2.9+, we can add `"resolveJsonModule": true` to `tsconfig.json` to fix the problem.

-`resolveJsonModule` is supported from typescript 2.9.
+But with older versions of typescript, the issue is still unresolved.

 Resources
 ---------